This Kung Fu Family Reunion Is Awkward As Hell - E! Online

 The series is a reimagining of the 1972 TV show that starred David Carradine as a fugitive monk in the Old West.
 This time, the monk is a Chinese-American woman in her 20s who's trying to avenge the death of her mentor while also protecting her community in San Francisco with her martial arts skills.

-The show also stars Tzi Ma, Eddie Liu, Gwendoline Yeo, Tony Chung and Gavin Stenhouse and is executive produced by Christina M. Kim, Robert Berens, Greg Berlanti, Sarah Schechter, Hanelle Culpepper and Martin Gero.
+The show also stars Tzi Ma, Eddie Liu, Tony Chung, Vanessa Kai and Gavin Stenhouse and is executive produced by Christina M. Kim, Robert Berens, Greg Berlanti, Sarah Schechter, Hanelle Culpepper and Martin Gero.

 Kung Fu premieres Wednesday, April 7 on The CW.